Another financial year draws to a close. As we go into 2019 – 2020, we wonder, How was the real estate market in India in 2018?

 Anxiety and apprehensions had gripped the market players ever since the government started implementing provisions under RERA (Real Estate Regulation and Development Act) and levied GST in 2018.
-Moreover, purchasing a flat in under construction properties attracted GST of 12% in the last fiscal year, while no GST was charged on ready ones.
+Moreover, purchasing a flat in under-construction properties attracted a GST of 12% in the last fiscal year, while no GST was charged on ready ones.

 As a result, home-buyers opted to invest in properties that had completion certificates, rather than in those that did not.
 Hence, the production of new units far exceeded consumption last year.
 As a result, ready inventory is at an all-time high.